-A resting and exercise RNA may be performed on an outpatient basis or as part of your stay in a hospital.
-Procedures may vary depending on your condition and your doctor's practices.
+A resting and exercise radionuclide angiogram (RNA) may be done on an outpatient basis or as part of your stay in a hospital.
+Steps may vary depending on your condition and your doctor's practices.

 Generally, a resting and exercise RNA follows this process:

-A healthcare professional will start an intravenous (IV) line will be started in your hand or arm.
+A healthcare professional will start an intravenous (IV) line in your hand or arm.

-You will be connected to an ECG machine with electrodes (leads) and a blood pressure cuff will be attached to your arm.
+A nurse will connect you to an ECG machine with leads that stick to your skin and a blood pressure cuff will be placed on your arm.

 You will lie flat on a table in the procedure room.

-As another option, a small amount of blood will be withdrawn from your vein so that it may be tagged with the radionuclide.
-The radionuclide will be added to the blood and will be absorbed into the red blood cells, then the blood will be returned into your vein through the IV.
+As another option, a small amount of blood may be withdrawn from your vein so that it may be tagged with the tracer.
+The tracer will be added to the blood and will be absorbed into the red blood cells, then the blood will be returned into your vein through the IV.

-During the procedure, it will be very important for you to lie as still as possible, as any movement can adversely affect the quality of the scan.
+During the test, it will be very important for you to lie as still as possible, as any movement can affect the quality of the scan.

-The gamma camera will obtain images of the heart as it pumps the blood through your body.
+The gamma camera will record images of your heart as it pumps the tagged blood cells through your body.

 You may be asked to change positions during the test; however, once you have changed position, you will need to lie still without talking.

-After the resting scan has been completed, you will be asked to exercise on the treadmill or stationary bicycle.
-If you notice any discomfort, such as chest pain, dizziness, headache, shortness of breath, or extreme fatigue while exercising, you should let the technologist or doctor know.
+After the resting scan is done, you will be asked to exercise on a treadmill or stationary bike.
+If you notice any discomfort, such as chest pain, dizziness, headache, shortness of breath, or extreme fatigue while exercising, let the technologist or doctor know right away.

-Once all the heart images have been obtained, your vital signs (heart rate, blood pressure, and respiration rate) will be monitored for a period of time.
+Once all the heart images are done, your vital signs (heart rate, blood pressure, and respiration rate) will be monitored for a period.

-The IV line will be discontinued, and you will most likely be allowed to leave, unless your doctor instructs you differently.
+A healthcare professional will remove the IV line, and you will most likely be able to leave, unless your doctor tells you differently.

-You should move slowly when getting up from the scanner table to avoid any dizziness or lightheadedness from lying flat for the length of the procedure.
+Move slowly when getting up from the scanner table to avoid any dizziness or lightheadedness from lying flat for the length of the test.